 - Grade A: these are progressive and fertile sperms, which should be at least 16%.

 - Grade B: these are slow progressive but relatively good sperms, which should be at least 16%.

 - Grade C: these are poor and non-progressive sperms that can move their tails but cannot swim forward.

 The pH level of the semen should be between 7.2 and 7.8.
 A pH level above 8.0 can indicate that the sperm donor is infected.
 A less than 7.0 may indicate that the sample is contaminated or that the male ejaculatory ducts are blocked.

 A standard semen sample should have a volume of 2 to 5 cc.
-Low semen volume may indicate retrograde ejaculation (semen enters the bladder instead of coming out of the penis during orgasm) or hormonal imbalance.
+Low semen volume may indicate retrograde ejaculation (semen enters the bladder instead of exiting the penis during orgasm) or hormonal imbalance.
 On the other hand, too much semen can also mean that the semen is watery and low quality.

 Usually, semen is concentrated and thick, but it turns into a watery liquid 15 to 30 minutes after ejaculation.
-The male reproductive system is probably a problem if the semen loses its concentration in less than 15 minutes or more than 30 minutes.
-In general, sperms have a lower count but higher motility in watery semen.
+The male reproductive system is probably problematic if the semen loses its concentration in less than 15 or 30 minutes.
+Sperms generally have a lower count but higher motility in watery semen.

 Semen usually is white or grey.
 The semen can also become yellow by taking some drugs or vitamins and brown due to the presence of blood in the semen.

 Amount of fructose in semen